IanESmith/static-website/Services/cdmp/notes.md

 ### Just done
 - completed rehearsal, testing and assurance of all protective monitoring processes for Release 1
-- continued the spike on what is the best solution for querying the data. so far we have
+- continued the spike
+- had a few more rehearsasl of our live support process
+- had our tech ambassador talk to a few more Home Office folk around their needs, and possible benefits, for a common data platform
+- shared the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP along with confidence levels and status with the ABC and CDP SROs (too many abbreviations?)

 ### About to do/doing
 - ensure the KPIs fully understood and visible
-- complete rehearsal, testing and assurance of all protective monitoring processes for Release 1
 - complete the spike on what is the best solution for querying the data
 - have TDCS complete and publish their test strategy (covering functional, security, performance, infrastructure) and what the split/share/overlap between CDP and its partners is
-- publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP along with confidence levels and status
+- migrate the 2018 roadmap from spreadsheet to jira and start publishing progress metrics

 ### Things to be aware off
-   - metrics for the next release will be available once the roadmap finalised
+   - metrics will be available w the next sprint notes